 The Old Pear Tree

 Wisps of autumn’s bounty invade, crisp and sharp as the cold night air.
-Confined within, an old black pear tree stands.
+Confined within, the old black pear tree stands.
 Its fruit shrouded beneath a patchwork quilt of obscurity, a veil dampening the crusade of desire.

 No lionhearts we, no storming the walls of Jerusalem.
 Too high, too sharp, our fires consumed by the oxygen of fear.
 The rosaceous tree’s fleshy fruit mirroring the colour of our yellow spines.

-Our human scaffold trembles then falls, crumpled by the weight of disappointment.
+Our human scaffold trembles, then falls, crumpled by the weight of disappointment.
 The ripping sound of ensnared wool, the groans of envisaged wrath that awaits.